 This story is about a romantic relationship between Dr. Carlisle Cullen and Isabella Swan.

-In this story Isabella Swan is over the age of 18 before she is involved romantically with Carlisle Cullen.
+In this story, Isabella Swan is over the age of 18 before she becomes romantically involved with Carlisle Cullen.

 Canon will, of course, be expanded upon making this story is AU.